 MIT students are smart.
-They need a business curriculum that reflects that.
+They deserve a business curriculum that reflects this.
 Ours does.
 At MIT Sloan, we'll challenge you to expand your analytical and quantitative skills.
-We'll take your technical expertise and teach you to add a managerial focus.
-You'll do problem sets, but problem sets with a practical purpose. - using business cases, so you will learn not only how to get the answer but how to apply that answer.
-And we'll take your learning further.
-We want you to move your ideas into the world.
+We'll help you bring a business perspective to your technical expertise so you can do more with it.
+You'll do problem sets, but problem sets with a practical purpose, using business cases so you will learn not only how to get the answer, but also how to apply that answer.
+And we'll help you take your learning further.
 At MIT Sloan, knowing the answers is not enough.
-You'll learn how to explain and share your answers to get them out into the world and collaborate with others to improve upon them.
-We are MIT Sloan, and we are Course 15.
-And Course 15 can be a single major concentrating in Business Analytics and Operations Research.
+We want you to bring your ideas into the world.
+You'll learn how to explain and share your knowledge and inventions with the world and collaborate with others to build on them.
+We are MIT Sloan, also known at MIT as Course 15, Management Science.
+A Course 15 student can be a single major concentrating in Business Analytics and Operations Research.
 A double major with Course 18 (Mathematics) concentrating in Finance.
 A Course 2 (Mechanical Engineering) wanting to improve her soft skills by minoring in management.
 A Course 6 (Electrical Engineering and Computer Science) wanting to enhance his analytical skills through a minor in management science.
-An aspiring entrepreneur who takes a couple of Marketing courses to help her identify her customers.
-Any MIT student whose parents said he or she should know something about business.
-We are all of these things and more.
-You'll find Course 15 in our Undergraduate Research Opportunities, Student Clubs, Entrepreneurship Competitions, and Community Luncheons.
-Our students are as varied as the subjects we offer each year- more than 150 courses in 14 Academic Groups.
-Our students, though, have important things in common.
+An aspiring entrepreneur who takes a couple of Marketing courses to help identify her customers.
+Or any MIT student whose parents said he or she should know something about business.
+We are all these things and more.
+Course 15 offers Undergraduate Research Opportunities, student clubs, entrepreneurship competitions, and community luncheons.
+Our students are as varied as the subjects we offer each year--more than 150 courses in 14 academic groups.
+Even with all their varied interests and backgrounds, our students have important things in common.
 They are smart.
 They are inventive.
-They are open to exploring the difficult, and grounded in finding the right solutions.
+They are open to exploring difficult problems and determined to find the right solutions.
 We are Course 15.
+We are MIT Sloan.
 We are up to the challenge.
 Are you?